Mobile Navigation

 Unmatched Efficiency

 One of the most compelling reasons to adopt MVR is its exceptional Coefficient of Performance (COP).
-The COP is a suitable characteristic value to assess the energy-saving potential of a thermally plant with mechanical vapor recompression in comparison to conventional heated thermal separation plant.
-A high COP value expresses for high efficiency.
+The COP is a suitable characteristic value to assess the energy-saving potential of a thermal separation plant with Mechanical Vapor Recompression in comparison with a conventionally heated thermal separation plant.
+A high COP value reflects high efficiency.

 In practical applications, GEA MVR systems can achieve COPs of 25 or higher (5 times higher than that of other available options such as heat pumps or gas boilers).
 This means that for every unit of energy input, the system produces 25 units of useful heat output.
 Such high efficiency is a game-changer for industries struggling with rising energy costs and stringent emissions targets.